RL2-API/RL2.API/RL2.API-CHANGELOG.md

 ### Additions:
 - ModSystem.ModifyAbilityData:
 	- Allows modifying AbilityData depending on the provided AbilityType
-- ModSystem.ModifyEnemyClassData:
+- ModSystem.ModifyEnemyData:
-	- Allows modifying EnemyClassData depending on the provided EnemyType
+	- Allows modifying EnemyData depending on the provided EnemyType and EnemyRank
+- ModSystem.ModifyEnemyBehaviour:
-	- By extent, allows for modifying changing EnemyData and AI scripts depending on EnemyRank
+	- Allows modifying the enemy AI script and logic controller depending on the provided EnemyType and EnemyRank (needs detailed documentation)